chrivera54/skills-hello-github-actions/README.md

 ## Step 5: Trigger the workflow

-_You've now got a fully functioning workflow! :smile:
+_You've now got a fully functioning workflow!

 Your new action will run any time a pull request has been opened.